A Complete Guide to Optimise Your eCommerce Shipping Price in 2023

 Qikink values your brand and your customers.
 Hence, keeping your customers in mind, we’ve designed a custom tracking portal to live track your order shipping and to enhance your customer’s shopping experience.

-Damage to products during shipping is a common issue in e-commerce businesses, with an average damage rate of 2-5%.
+Damage to products during shipping is expected in e-commerce businesses, with an average damage rate of 2-5%.

-Products could be damaged during delivery for several reasons, including poor packing, rough handling by carriers, and exposure to temperature variations.
+Products could be damaged during delivery for several reasons, including poor packing, rough carrier handling, and exposure to temperature variations.

-To minimise such damages, Qikink uses appropriate packaging materials, properly securing and cushioning items.
+Qikink uses appropriate packaging materials to minimize such damages, properly securing and cushioning items.
 All accessories are bubble-wrapped and cling-wrapped to ensure the safe delivery of orders to your customers.
-We also use fragile stickers on products to inform the courier companies about the safe handling of orders.
+We also use fragile stickers on products to inform the courier companies about the secure handling of orders.

 Gift wrapping can add an element of surprise and delight to the gift-giving experience, making it more special and memorable with Qikink’s gift-wrapping service.